jfh5580/jfh5580/README.md

 <a href="https://www.linkedin.com/in/joonkyuhong/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-%230077B5.svg?&style=flat-square&logo=linkedin&logoColor=white" alt="LinkedIn">

-As a driven Master's student in Business Analytics, I am actively seeking Data Scientist or Machine Learning job opportunities to apply my strong academic foundation in data analysis and machine learning.
-My goal is to contribute to an innovative team, leveraging data-driven solutions to tackle complex challenges and drive business growth.
+Data scientist and aspiring machine learning enthusiast, currently pursuing a Master's degree in Business Analytics.
+Passionate about extracting valuable insights from data to drive informed decision-making and solve complex problems.
+Skilled in Python, machine learning, statistical analysis, and data visualization.
+Eager to contribute my expertise to innovative projects and make a meaningful impact in the field of data science.

 ## Technical Skills: